-In recent years, the Baltic states have become more well-known travel destinations, but people still tend to not know too much about them.
+In recent years the Baltic states have become more well known as travel destinations, but people still tend to not know too much about them.
 What are the Baltic states?
 Where are the Baltic states?
 Should we be afraid of them?
 Do they get Game of Thrones?

 Those select few travellers who have reached the shores of the Baltics tell tales of a mysterious and magical land inhabited by three ancient and wise peoples who mostly like to make fun of each other and drink too much beer.
-But, the stories aren’t always true and there’s still a fair share of misconceptions out there about these fair lands.
+But, the stories aren’t always true and there’s still a few misconceptions out there about these fair lands.

 1. Everybody speaks Russian

 Photo credit: Andy House Photos

 In all fairness, it’s not difficult to see why people tend to think this.
 The Baltic states were part of the Russian cultural space for a long time and still have a fairly sizeable Russian minority.

 It doesn’t really matter that when I try to speak Russian I kind of sound like Brad Pitt in that scene from Inglorious Bastards where he pretends to speak Italian.
 The belief is still going strong.
 If I had a penny for every time I heard this stereotype, I’d likely have enough pennies by now to take a Russian course and finally learn the damn thing!

 It’s important to point out that Estonian, Latvian, and Lithuanian are actual languages and not some weird mumbo-jumbo Tolkien made up to make his race of magical badger people seem more authentic.
 While the older generation does speak Russian fairly fluently having grown up in the Soviet Union, younger generations are definitely more oriented towards English.

 Everything is in English nowadays, and with everyone from the weatherman to Tony Stark shouting at us in this language, even the slowest learner will pick up some eventually.